-a) designing user software support and information systems is advanced from the level of professional study, which includes:

-- basic bachelor training in programming and program implementation, to the level of the specialist graduate study that trains the professional specialist engineer to independently apply the paradigms of software engineering, management of software projects and to independently perform complex tasks of implementing software systems, and - databases and web applications and information systems design, at the specialist level.
-Trains the professional specialist engineer for the implementation and management of complex information systems based on modern technologies and to actively advance the technology of information systems. - b) integration and maintenance of computer systems and networks is advanced from the level of the professional study, which provides knowledge which is important for work in stages of installation, usage and expansion of computer equipment and software support, and for designing and implementing computer networks, to the level of specialist studies that trains the professional specialist engineer for strategic computer security and efficiency management, and mastering the complex technologies of fine-tuning, monitoring and controlling computer systems, - c) embedded and mobile computers is a new specialization derived partly from Programming, and partly from the course Computer Systems, which trains professional specialist engineers for work on the increasingly important segment of small mobile and embedded computers.
-Professional specialist engineers who choose to specialize in embedded computers will learn to design and implement software solutions for control systems and mobile computers, and to design dedicated connection hardware
+- a) designing user software support and information systems is advanced from the level of professional study, which includes: - basic bachelor training in programming and program implementation, to the level of the professional graduate study that trains the professional Master of Engineering to independently apply the paradigms of software engineering, management of software projects and to independently perform complex tasks of implementing software systems, and - databases, web applications and information systems design, at the graduate level.
+Trains the Master of Engineering in Information Technology for the implementation and management of complex information systems based on modern technologies and to actively advance the technology of information systems. - b) integration and maintenance of computer systems and networks is advanced from the level of the professional study, which provides knowledge which is important for work in stages of installation, usage and expansion of computer equipment and software support, and for designing and implementing computer networks, to the level of graduate studies that trains the Master of Engineering in Information Technology for strategic computer security and efficiency management, and mastering the complex technologies of fine-tuning, monitoring and controlling computer systems, - c) embedded and mobile computers is a new specialization derived partly from Programming, and partly from the course Computer Systems, which trains professional graduate engineers for work on the increasingly important segment of small mobile and embedded computers.
+Professional graduate engineers who choose to specialize in embedded computers will learn to design and implement software solutions for control systems and mobile computers, and to design dedicated connection hardware

-In order to apply for this college, candidates must have a three or four year high school degree.
+In order to apply for this college, candidates must have a four year high school degree.
 The classification procedure is followed through on the basis of high school achievement and an interview with the candidate.

-ECTS methodology
+1.6 ECTS methodology